awsdocs/macie-user-guide/doc_source/s3bucketsdata.md

 ## Analyzing S3 Buckets Properties Search Results<a name="s3bucketssearchresults"></a>

-The following section describes the elements of the search results that appear when you use the **Research** tab to investigate your S3 bucket properties data that Macie monitors\.
+The following section describes the elements of the search results that appear when you use the **Research** tab to investigate your S3 bucket properties data that Macie Classic monitors\.

 Complete the following steps in the **Research** tab\.